phip1611/diplomarbeit-impl/README.md

   above.
 Otherwise, you may see "BOOTING FROM ROM..." for 20+ seconds, until something happens.

 You should use `$ make run_nogui` on headless systems, such as when you are connected via SSH to a remote machine.
 The regular `make run` opens a GUI window with a VGA buffer for Hedron.

 All output from the roottask/the runtime environment gets printed to serial (which QEMU maps to stdout) and also to `qemu_debugcon.txt`.

+### Boot on Real Hardware
+Currently, Hedron doesn't boot on UEFI without the closed-source UEFI loader of Cyberus Technology GmbH.
+However, you can boot my project on real hardware that supports a legacy boot x86 boot flow (on UEFI systems the CSM mode should work as well).
+Type `make && make bootimage` and write `legacy_boot_x86.img` to a USB drive or a CD.

 ### Build Troubleshooting
 - git submodule init fails: \